Ezzhingy/Ezzhingy/README.md

 I'm an aspiring full-stack developer currently enrolled as a freshman in the Honours Computer Science Co-op Program at the University of Waterloo.

 ## 👀 Talk to me about:
-- Improving website design using HTML, CSS, JavaScript, and React.
-Currently researching CSS frameworks like Bootstrap and Tailwind!
+- Improving website design using React, TailwindCSS, and JavaScript.
+Next.js on the horizon!
 - Backend web development.
-Currently in the learning stages of server-side programming!
+Intermediate in Flask and now tackling Node.js + Express.js!
 - Data structures and algorithms.
 Currently using Python!

 ## 📫 Contact